eclipse-edc/Connector/samples/04.3-open-telemetry/README.md

 OkHttp and Jetty are part the [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation) that OpenTelemetry can capture telemetry from.
 We can observe spans related to OkHttp and Jetty as EDC uses both frameworks internally.
 The `otel.library.name` tag of the different spans indicates the framework each span is coming from.

+You can access the Prometheus UI on your browser at `http://localhost:9090`.
+Click the globe icon near the top right corner (Metrics Explorer) and select a metric to display.
+Metrics include System (e.g. CPU usage), JVM (e.g. memory usage), Executor service (call timings and thread pools), and the instrumented OkHttp, Jetty and Jersey libraries (HTTP client and server).

 ## Using another monitoring backend

 Other monitoring backends can be plugged in easily with OpenTelemetry.
 For instance, if you want to use Azure Application Insights instead of Jaeger, you can replace the OpenTelemetry Java Agent by the [Application Insights Java Agent](https://docs.microsoft.com/en-us/azure/azure-monitor/app/java-in-process-agent#download-the-jar-file) instead, which has to be stored in the root folder of this sample as well.
 The only additional configuration required are the `APPLICATIONINSIGHTS_CONNECTION_STRING` and `APPLICATIONINSIGHTS_ROLE_NAME` env variables: